makyo/writing/poetry/post-op-images/index.md

 It is two hundred miles between what I expect and what I want.
 Two hundred long strides that seem impassible from one direction,
-    and from the other seems a day's short drive.
+    and from the other a day's short drive.

 It is nine and a half hours between question and answer.
 A half hour of jazz, nine hours of sleep, a scant second of perspective,